 The abuse of drugs and alcohol affects the physical and mental health of human beings, causing adverse effects on behavior, emotional, and social appearance.
 Drug dependence is related to diseases and health conditions such as pulmonary, cardiovascular, cancer, and mental disorders, among others.
 Some conditions that alcohol abuse can cause are damage to the nervous system, liver, causing "delirium tremens", and depression.
-Smoking can impact the central nervous system, causing heart and respiratory diseases and cancer, among other conditions.
+Smoking can impact on the central nervous system, causing heart and respiratory diseases and cancer, among other conditions.
 Smoking, especially cigarettes that contain many toxic substances such as nicotine or tar, is recognized as detrimental to health.
 This effect is involved in various diseases, especially respiratory and cardiac, which can cause the death of smokers.

-Drug Effects Risk Alcohol (legal) Stimulant (low dose) Depressor Disinhibition Euphoria Affects attention and coordination Causes digestive disorders and cardiovascular diseases.
-Withdrawal syndrome can be very serious, and can cause a so-called "delirium tremens".
+Drug Effects Risk Alcohol (legal) Stimulant (low dose) Depressor Disinhibition Euphoria Affects attention and coordination It causes digestive disorders and cardiovascular diseases.
+Withdrawal syndrome can be very serious and can cause a so-called "delirium tremens".
 It can cause risks in driving vehicles and sexual relations.
 Increases the risk of suffering an occupational accident.
 Anfetaminas/speed (illegal) Stimulating Excitement Euphoria They can cause physical disorders (cardiovascular, liver complications,

 Drug Effects Risk Decreased feeling of fatigue hyperthermia, etc.) and psychiatric (mood disorders, paranoia, hallucinations). • They generate a strong addiction.
 Hallucinogenic mushrooms (illegal) Hallucinogen In low doses, laughter and mild alteration of perception.
-In high doses, modification of the state of consciousness and "psychedelic trip".
-They can cause paranoia and anxiety.
-Risk of experiencing a bad trip (loss of control of emotions, anxiety, panic).
-Risk of experiencing revival (flash-backs: suffering some effects again after some time of the last consumption).
+In high doses, modification of the state of consciousness and "psychedelic trip". control of emotions, anxiety, panic).
+Risk of experiencing revival (flashbacks: suffering some effects again after some time of the last consumption).
 They can lead to mental health problems.
-It can cause risks in driving vehicles and sexual relations.
 Cocaine (illegal) Stimulating Euphoria Decreased fatigue Self-confidence In some people, it can cause anxiety and paranoia.
-It can cause cardiovascular disorders, such as heart attack and brain hemorrhage.
+It can cause cardiovascular disorders, such as heart attacks and brain hemorrhage.
 It can cause risks in driving vehicles and sexual relations.
 It increases the risk of suffering a work accident.
 Generates a quick addiction.
 Cannabis (illegal) Depressor Hallucinogenic (some types of marijuana) Laugh Stimulation of creativity Intensification of sensations Relaxation Affects attention and coordination.
-Affects memory and school learning capacity.
+It affects memory and school learning capacity.
 It generates performance problems.
-The risk of suffering a traffic or work accident increases.
+The risk of suffering from a traffic or work accident increases.
 Causes voltage drops.
 Intense experiences can be lived negatively (paranoia, anxiety attacks).
 Consumption is often associated with tobacco, in the long term it can increase the risk of respiratory and cardiovascular problems, and various forms of cancer.
 Heroin (illegal) Depressor Euphoria The risk of transmitting infectious diseases (viral hepatitis, tuberculosis, HIV/AIDS) increases when consumer utensils are shared or reused.